jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 - At *service* level, those packets are displayed which pass through the data link layer (i.e. carry data from/to higher layers).
-- At *peer* level, the visualization is triggered by those packets which are internal to the operation of the data link layer protocol.
+- At *peer* level, the visualization is triggered by those packets which are processed inside the link layer in the source node and processed inside the link layer in the destination node.
-- At *protocol* level, `DataLinkVisualizer` displays those packets which leave the data link layer in the source node and reach the data link layer in the destination node.
+- At *protocol* level, `DataLinkVisualizer` displays those packets which are going out at the bottom of link layer in the source node and going in at the bottom of the link layer in the destination node.

 The activity between two nodes is represented visually by an arrow that points from the sender node to the receiver node.
 The arrow appears after the first